andyst-dev/get_next_line-42/README.md

 - `get_next_line_utils_bonus.c` — helper functions for the bonus part

 ## Mandatory part
-The mandatory part implements the core `get_next_line` function required by the subject.
+The mandatory part focuses on the line-reading logic required to return one line at a time from a file descriptor.

 ### Main function
 - `get_next_line` — reads from a file descriptor and returns the next available line, including the trailing newline when present